Vance criticizes Israel's parliament vote on West Bank annexation, says the move was an 'insult'

 In a statement after Thursday's decision, the FPA expressed its “disappointment” and called the Israeli government's position to deny journalists access “unacceptable.”

-Palestinian journalists have covered the two-year war for international media.
-But like all Palestinians, they have been subject to tough restrictions on movement and shortages of food, repeatedly displaced and operated under great danger.
-Some 200 Palestinian journalists have been killed by Israeli fire, according to the Committee to Protect Journalists.

-“It is time for Israel to lift the closure and let us do our work alongside our Palestinian colleagues," said Tania Kraemer, chairperson of the FPA.

 Lee reported from Washington.
-Associated Press writers Josef Federman in Jerusalem and Farnoush Amiri in New York contributed to this report.
+Associated Press writers Josef Federman in Jerusalem; Melanie Lidman in Tel Aviv, Israel; Kareem Chehayeb in Beirut, Sarah El Deeb in Cairo and Farnoush Amiri in New York, contributed to this report.

 Follow AP’s war coverage at https://apnews.com/hub/israel-hamas-war